byterubpay/byterub-site/_posts/2019-03-30-logs-for-the-Community-meeting-held-on-2019-03-30.md

 **\<sgp\_>** 6.
 Confirm next meeting date/time
 **\<sgp\_>** oops not that
 **\<sgp\_>** 5.
 Open ideas time
 **\<dsc\_>** I have VMs available for any ByteRub contributor/workgroup.
-Currently I'm offering hosting services for a couple of XMR workgroups.
+Currently I'm offering hosting services for a couple of BTR workgroups.
 Hit me up if interested.
 **\<sgp\_>** It’s open ideas time!
 Feel free to propose your ideas to this discussion group, and feel free to comment on others’ ideas.
 If you disagree with the idea, please reply with constructive criticism.
 Thank you!
 **\<sgp\_>** Any ideas to talk about, or are we all thinking about the birthday party
 **\<jwinterm>** did anyone watch the italian guy byterubtalk episode?